Vietnamese Traditional Dresses & Costumes

 Where to buy Ao Yem

-The Ao Yem has fallen out of fashion in the 20th century with the invention of the bra, but tourists can still find them in shopping malls around the country.
+The Ao Yem fell out of fashion in the 20th century with the invention of the bra, but tourists can still find them in shopping malls around the country.
 Hoi An would be the best place to get this beautiful garment tailor-made; its simple nature means it should be made fairly quickly and at a very reasonable price.

-Check the best trips to Hue and Hoi An to discover more about the land of Vietnamese traditional costumes: Highlights Of Vietnam Holiday Package , Essence of Vietnam , Central Vietnam Holiday , or Ultimate Vietnam Holiday
+Check the best trips to Hue and Hoi An to discover more about the land of Vietnamese traditional costumes: Highlights Of Vietnam Holiday Package, Essence of Vietnam, Central Vietnam Holiday, or Ultimate Vietnam Holiday

-Vietnam Ethnic Tribal Dress
+2. Vietnam Ethnic Tribal Dress

 While 86% of the population of Vietnam is of the ethnic background ‘Kinh’, the remaining 14% are members of various ethnic minority tribes around the country, each forging a specific identity from before Vietnam was unified as one country.
 In Vietnam, ethnic tribe clothing can vary wildly depending on the tribe’s customs, but most share a common theme of featuring very colourful and very elaborate repeated patterns, with many clashing items worn at once.

+2.1.
 H’mong

-Check our best tours to Sapa to discover more about Vietnam Ethnic Tribal Dress: Sapa Trekking & Bac Ha Market , Sapa Trekking & Explore , Discover The Best Of Sapa , or Best of Sapa Excursions
+Check our best tours to Sapa to discover more about Vietnam Ethnic Tribal Dress: Sapa Trekking & Bac Ha Market, Sapa Trekking & Explore, Discover The Best Of Sapa, or Best of Sapa Excursions

 H'mong's Dress

+2.2.
 Dao

 A more modest representative of the Vietnam hill tribes, the clothes of the Dao are not quite as vibrant as the H’mong, but they are still sub-categorised depending on their attire: Red Dao, the Dao with long tunics, the Dao with white trousers etc. The Red Dao are the most famous of this group, donning a light, flowery top with a bright red hat featuring an array of tassels and silver coins.
 There are Red Dao villages close to Sapa that sell full outfits to foreigners.
 Heading straight to the source and buying from them is a great way to help the local community.